daria-sm/lyrics-emotion-recogniton/README.md

 ## Structure
 Divide the repository in the typical steps of the machine learning process:
-Problem Definition: Clearly define the problem and goals of the machine learning project.

 Data Collection: Gather the relevant data for training and evaluation.